 Aeration, or coring, is a way to combat soil compaction.
 An aerator removes plugs of soil from the lawn (Figure 2).
 This results in improved water, nutrient, and air movement.
 It also stimulates decomposition of organic matter.
 Aeration can be done anytime the grass roots are actively growing.
-For warmseason grasses, soil temperatures at the 4-inch depth should be at least 65 degrees F and rising.
-For home lawns, aeration may need to be performed only once a year.
-However, a lawn can benefit from aeration several times a year.
-Many of our most attractive public gardens aerate their warm-season turf four times a year—in May, June, July, and August.
+For warm season grasses, soil temperatures at the 4-inch depth should be at least 65 degrees F and rising.
+The “average” homelawn can benefit from regular, or annual, aerification but can perform well if this practice is performed every 3 to 4 years.

 Soil pH also influences many reactions in soil, such as microbial activity.
 Most turfgrasses grow best in soils with a slightly acidic pH.
 Most soils in Georgia, however, are too acidic, and lime is often needed to maintain ideal growth conditions (Figure 4).